01 What is a Christian wedding?

 What happens if the bride and groom are different denominations?

-Most mixed-denomination Christian weddings are pastorally manageable; the practical details vary.
-A common arrangement is for the ceremony to take place in the church of one tradition, conducted by a minister of that tradition, with a minister from the other tradition invited to participate (often offering a reading, a prayer, or a brief blessing).
-When one party is Catholic and the other is a non-Catholic Christian, the Catholic spouse normally promises to do all they can to have any children of the marriage baptized and raised Catholic.
-Catholic-Orthodox marriages are recognized between the two churches but typically take place in the church of one tradition.
+A common arrangement: the ceremony happens in the church of one tradition, with a minister from the other invited to participate (a reading, prayer, or brief blessing).
+When one party is Catholic and the other a non-Catholic Christian, the Catholic spouse normally promises to do all they can to have any children baptized and raised Catholic.
+Catholic-Orthodox marriages are recognized between the two churches but typically happen in the church of one tradition.

 Do you need premarital counseling before a Christian wedding?

-Most Christian denominations expect or require some form of premarital preparation before a wedding.
-In the Catholic Church, this is called Pre-Cana and typically lasts several months.
-Mainline Protestant denominations generally require several sessions with the officiating minister.
-Evangelical and non-denominational congregations vary in their requirements but most ask the couple to complete some preparation.
-Orthodox preparation varies by jurisdiction.
-The contents typically cover communication, finances, family of origin, expectations of marriage, and (in most traditions) the theological understanding of marriage in that tradition.
+Most Christian denominations expect or require it.
+The Catholic Church calls the process Pre-Cana; it lasts several months.
+Anglican and Mainline Protestant denominations expect several sessions with the minister.
+Evangelical and non-denominational congregations vary but most ask for some preparation.
+Content typically covers communication, finances, family of origin, and the couple's expectations of marriage.